Skip to main content

 Also remember that families will differ in the way they approach parenting.
 Families may use parenting styles with which you aren’t familiar or you do not agree.
 Unless you feel that abuse or neglect is occurring, it is important to support each family in your care.
 If you are working with a family that uses a parenting style you are unfamiliar with, try to learn the characteristics of the style.
 If you are working with a family that uses parenting styles that differ from the rules of your program, consult your trainer, coach, or family child care administrator.
 Understanding how a child is cared for at home will help you to understand the child’s personality and behavior in your home.

 Working with families whose values and beliefs are different from your own may, at times, make you feel uneasy or uncomfortable.
-Embracing diversity in your work with children and families does not happen overnight.
-On the contrary, it can be a long and often messy process in which people from various backgrounds are challenged to face and understand different points of view, accept unfamiliar ways of doing things, and ultimately work together toward a common goal.
+This can be a difficult process in which people from various backgrounds are challenged to face and understand different points of view, accept unfamiliar ways of doing things, and ultimately work together toward a common goal.
 It is important to understand that this is a two-way process.
 In the same way you may occasionally feel challenged or confused, families may feel the same.
-Researchers in the field of family and diversity remind us, “the challenge is not so much for providers to give up their own beliefs as to cultivate a habit of learning to understand and respect those of others” (Harry, Rueda & Kalyanpur, 1999).
+Researchers remind us, “the challenge is not so much for providers to give up their own beliefs as to cultivate a habit of learning to understand and respect those of others” (Harry, Rueda & Kalyanpur, 1999).

 See